 I was surprised at this, not just at how quickly she had given in, but at the sad look on her face.
 She almost looked normal again, and not like the crazy person she’d recently become.
 It was the same look she had given me when we broke up last year; sad but accepting.
 Maybe she had really given up.
 Maybe she’d finally move on and let me go my own way.

 It was Friday afternoon and classes were finally over.
 I had every intention of getting all my homework done after dinner so that I could focus the entire weekend on making dresses for the upcoming ball.

 I was so excited for the chance to do some real business that new ideas were constantly flowing through my brain.
 I often found myself zoning out during the professors’ lectures and doodling new designs in class instead.
 It was amazing I was still managing to stay on top of my studies, but I’ll admit I got a lot of help from Leighton who was always willing to let me borrow her notes.

-Just as I was leaving the last class of the day, Talon caught up to me and quickly pulled me away from the rest of the class.
+Just as I was leaving my last class of the day, Talon caught up to me and quickly pulled me away from the crowd.

 “Hey, Talon,” I said, surprised.
 “What’s up?”
 He remained quiet; he appeared to be waiting for everyone else to clear out of the corridor first.

 For the past two days, he had been nothing but the perfect gentlemen.
 He was always there to walk me to meals and classes.
 Even if we weren’t headed to the same class, he’d still walk me to mine and carry my books for me before heading off to his own class.

 I had to admit it was sweet and endearing.
 I couldn’t help but feel a little bad for leading him on, even though I’d never admit it to anyone.

 “I wanted to ask you something,” Talon confessed, looking serious, as we stood in the now empty corridor.